For best experience please turn on javascript and use a modern browser!

 • Certificate

-ach participant who passes the exam with a sufficient grade will receive a certificate.
-Participants who wish to complete the full Master's in International Finance degree should note that Finance modules credits are valid for 5 years.
+Each participant who passes the exam with a sufficient grade will receive a certificate.
+Participants who wish to complete the full MBA in Finance should note that Finance modules credits are valid for 5 years.

 • CFA members: Continuing Education (CE) points